EricFillion/CMPE-327/Documentation/Tests/r8-404page.md

 # Requirement 8 - 404 Page
-## R8.1.1 - For any other requests except the ones above, the system should return a 404 error (GET, non-existent page)
+## R8.1.1 - For any requests except those in the specification's routes table, the system should return a 404 error (GET, non-existent page)
 Mocking:

 N/A